skiss10/ably-multiplayer-chatgpt/README.md

 [Vercel](https://vercel.com/) is a hosting platform, built from the ground up to host Next.js apps, and Serverless Functions with them.

 [React](https://reactjs.org/) is a JavaScript library for building user interfaces with encapsulated components that manage their own state.

+[OpenAI](https://www.openai.com/) is an artificial intelligence research lab that develops cutting-edge AI models like ChatGPT, designed to understand and generate human-like text based on user input.

+[ChatGPT](https://platform.openai.com/docs/guides/chat/overview) is a powerful language model built on OpenAI's GPT architecture.
+It can be used to create engaging and context-aware chatbots, generate text, answer questions, and much more.

 # WebSockets in Vercel with Ably